ankane/strong_migrations/README.md

 5. Stop writing to the old schema
 6. Drop the old schema

-### Adding an index with copying
+### Using the COPY algorithm

 #### Bad

-In MySQL and MariaDB, adding an index with copying blocks writes.
+In MySQL and MariaDB, using the `COPY` algorithm blocks writes.

 ```ruby
 class AddSomeIndexToUsers < ActiveRecord::Migration[8.1]